-If daylight saving time can cause enough sleep disruption to make adults cranky, it’s easy to imagine what happens when it disrupts baby or toddler sleep.
-That’s why many parents aren’t particularly enthusiastic about daylight savings time.
+If Daylight Saving Time can cause enough sleep-schedule turmoil to make adults cranky, it’s easy to imagine what happens when it disrupts baby or toddler sleep.
+That’s why many parents aren’t particularly enthusiastic about daylight savings, which forces us all to spring ahead and then fall back by an hour to maximize daylight.
 It’s a mandated schedule change that occurs twice a year and throws a child’s sleep schedule into chaos for no good reason.
-A sudden shift in sleep schedule can feel particularly disastrous if you’ve been working on child sleep training.
-After all, baby and toddler sleep can often feel like a desperately fragile thing, ready to shatter at any moment.
-Daylight savings time is a veritable wrecking ball.
+A sudden shift in the sleep schedule in the middle of child sleep-training can be uniquely demoralizing.
+Baby and toddler sleep can feel like a desperately fragile thing, ready to shatter at any moment.
+Daylight Saving Time is a veritable wrecking ball.

-But daylight savings time is just one in a long list of baby and toddler sleep disruptors, according to the pediatrician, inventor, and author Dr. Harvey Karp.
-And luckily children are adaptable.
+But Daylight Saving Time is just one factor in a long list of baby and toddler sleep disruptors, according to the celebrated pediatrician Dr. Harvey Karp.
+The good news, he says, is that children are eminently adaptable.
 “There are all sorts of ups and downs in infant sleep.
-It’s never a done deal,” the highly-regarded creator of the SNOO infant sleeper and author of Happiest Toddler on the Block explains.
+It’s never a done deal,” says Karp, inventor of the Snoo Bassinet and author of the Happiest Baby and Happiest Toddler book series.
 “Daylight savings is another variable that suddenly changes the rules on the poor little kids.”

-Karp suggests parents think of Daylight Savings Time more like traveling into an adjacent time zone.
-But where there is often little recourse to help a baby when traveling, parents can see the Daylight Saving time-shift coming and help a baby shift over the course of several days.
+Karp suggests that parents think of Daylight Saving Time more like traveling into an adjacent time zone.
+Whereas actual travel offers few opportunities to adjust seamlessly on the fly, parents can see the Daylight Saving time shift coming and help a baby adjust gradually over the course of several days.

 How to Transition Your Kid’s Sleep Schedule for Daylight Savings Time